robertlugg/easygui/sphinx/tutorial.rst

 Here is some sample code from EasyGUI's demonstration routine::

+    import easygui
     image = "python_and_check_logo.gif"
-    msg = "Do you like this picture?" choices = ["Yes","No","No opinion"]
+    msg = "Do you like this picture?" choices = ["Yes", "No", "No opinion"]
-    reply = buttonbox(msg, image=image, choices=choices)
+    reply = easygui.buttonbox(msg, image=image, choices=choices)

-If you click on one of the buttons on the bottom, its value will be returned in 'reply'.
+If you click on one of the buttons on the bottom, its value will be returned in ``reply``.
 You may also click on the image.
 In that case, the image filename is returned.

 .. image:: _static/tutorial/screenshot_buttonbox_with_image.png